MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 7. If customers in this class will use multicurrency transactions, enter or select an existing currency as the default currency for the class.
 We recommend you enter a currency ID other than your functional currency only for those classes of customers who typically use a foreign currency.

     If you already set up a customer class and you change the currency ID, you can roll down the currency ID to the customers in this class; the new currency ID will be assigned to all customers you assign to the class in the future.

 8. Enter or select an existing rate type for the class.
 When you enter transactions, you automatically can select the appropriate exchange rate table based on the currency ID and rate type you’ve entered.
 See the Multicurrency Management documentation for more information about currencies and rate types.

+    > [!NOTE]
-*If you don’t assign a rate type to a customer, the default rate type you’ve entered for the Sales Series using the Multicurrency Setup window appears on the transaction instead.
-Therefore, be sure you’ve entered a Sales series default rate type.*
+    > If you don’t assign a rate type to a customer, the default rate type you’ve entered for the Sales Series using the Multicurrency Setup window appears on the transaction instead.
+Therefore, be sure you’ve entered a Sales series default rate type.

 9. Mark the types of history to keep.
 See *History options* for more information.